Unconscientious exploitation of borrower’s special disadvantage

 The borrower company had no assets and had never traded.
 The appellant guarantor had no income or other means to meet his obligations to the Lender.

-Despite a signed declaration that the loans were not for personal, domestic or household purposes, (and outside of the protections afforded by the National Credit Code) , the true purpose of the loans were identified by the Court of Appeal as being “to enable [the appellant] to purchase, in his own name, a property as a home”.
+Despite a signed declaration that the loans were not for personal, domestic or household purposes, (and outside of the protections afforded by the National Credit Code), the true purpose of the loans was identified by the Court of Appeal as being “to enable [the appellant] to purchase, in his own name, a property as a home”.

 The guarantor to the Borrower